DataDog/integrations-core/mongo/README.md

 ##### Trace collection

-Datadog APM integrates with Redis to see the traces across your distributed system.
+Datadog APM integrates with Mongo to see the traces across your distributed system.
 Trace collection is enabled by default in the Datadog Agent v6+.
 To start collecting traces:

 1. [Enable trace collection in Datadog][6].
 2. [Instrument your application that makes requests to Mongo][7].